 Out of the box active Drupal 8 website configuration is stored in DB in “config” tables.
 This is done for performance and security reasons.This new system allows us to export complete website configuration and store it in YAML files.

 Before starting working with configuration let’s configure a folder where we’ll store our configuration YAML files.
-This folder is configured in setting.php file:
+This folder is configured in the setting.php file:

 $config_directories['sync'] = 'sites/default/files/config_HASH/sync';